danielneal/hoplon/contrib/dimple/README.md

 ## Usage

 A very basic dimple implementation.
-Provides one element, `chart-basic`, which generates a reactive chart that updates when the data changes.
+Provides one element, `chart-basic`, which generates a reactive chart that updates when the data cell changes.
-Leaves the rest of the customisation up to you (just provide a custom-setup function which takes the dimple chart).
+Leaves the rest of the customisation up to you (just provide a `custom-setup` function which takes the dimple chart).

 ## Data